awadom/learnReactin30/Quiz/Quiz 2.md

 ```

 My answer:
-component name needs to be pascal case instead of camel case.
+Component name needs to be pascal case instead of camel case.
 Exempler:
+Correct!

 3. What's wrong with this code?